vedantatrivedi/MindPal/README.md

 # Go into the repository
 $ cd MindPal

-# (Recommended but optional) Make a virtual enviroment and activate it
+# (Recommended but optional) Make a virtual environment and activate it
 $ python3 -m pip install --user virtualenv
 $ python3 -m venv env
 # (For MacOS and Linux)